University of Latvia

 University of Latvia (Latvijas Universitāte, shortened LU) is a public research university located in Riga, Latvia.
 The university was established in 1919.
+It is one of the largest and most prestigious higher education institutions in the Baltic States.

 History

 Central building, originally constructed for the Riga Polytechnic.

 The University of Latvia, initially named as the Higher School of Latvia (Latvijas Augstskola) was founded on September 28, 1919, on the basis of the former Riga Polytechnic (founded in 1862).
 The first rector of the university was chemist Paul Walden.
 In 1923, the school received its current name with the approval of its constitution, the University of Latvia (Universitas Latviensis).

 In the period between 1919 and 1940, the University of Latvia was the main centre of higher education, science and culture in the Republic of Latvia.
 The former building of the Riga Polytechnic on Raiņa bulvāris 19 serves as the university's main building.
 In the pre-WWII years, it was possible to gain higher academic education not only at the University of Latvia but also at the Latvian State Conservatory and Academy of Arts.

 With the beginning of the Soviet occupation, the university was renamed as the Latvian State University (LVU, Latvijas Valsts Universitāte) from 1940 to 1941 and from 1944/1945 to 1958.
 Under the Nazi occupation, from 1942 to 1944/1945 its name was the University of Riga (Rīgas Universitāte).
 After World War II, over time the Latvian University of Agriculture, Riga Stradiņš University, and Riga Technical University separated from the University of Latvia and became well-known centres of education and research in their own right.
 In 1958, the university was renamed as the Pēteris Stučka Latvian State University (Pētera Stučkas Latvijas Valsts Universitāte), which was its official name until 1990.

 With Latvia regaining independence, the Supreme Council of the Republic of Latvia reconfirmed the Constitution of the University of Latvia on September 18, 1991.
 It stated that the institution is "a state establishment of academic education, science and culture which serves the needs of Latvia and its people".
 Alongside the Constitution (the Satversme of the UoL), the flag, the anthem, the university's emblem, the rector's chain, and the official garments for the rector, vice-rector and deans were re-adopted as attributes of the University of Latvia.

 The EuroFaculty, created by the CBSS to support reforms at the universities in Tartu, Riga, and Vilnius, was organized with its headquarters at the University of Latvia from 1993 to 2005.
 The Riga Teacher Training and Educational Management Academy was merged into the university in 2017.

 In recent years, the university has often faced serious reputational problems.
 Several professors have been caught plagiarizing.
 The current rector and his former deputy have been charged with serious crimes.
-A criminal investigation into the embezzlement of European funds in the project led by the former chairman of the Constituent Assembly of the University is underway.
+A criminal investigation into the embezzlement of European funds in the project led by the former chairman of the Constituent Assembly of the university is underway.